 PATERNITY PAY AND LEAVE: Paid Paternity Leave is an entitlement for parents, adopters, or surrogates.
-Taking Paternity Pay and Leave gives you an option to have a brief spell off work to take care of a new arrival.
+Check how taking Paternity Pay and Leave gives you an option for a brief spell off work.

-SHARED PARENTAL LEAVE AND PAY: Shared Parental Leave gives mothers an option to end their maternity leave and pay early.
-That choice offers parents greater flexibility for time off during their baby's first year.
+SHARED PARENTAL LEAVE AND PAY: Taking Shared Parental Leave gives mothers an option to end maternity leave and pay early.

 UNPAID PARENTAL LEAVE: A guide about Unpaid Parental Leave entitlement.
-Further information covers employee parental leave eligibility and maternity leave notice periods.
+The information covers employee parental leave eligibility and maternity leave notice periods.

 ASP GUIDE: Farm workers get agricultural worker holiday entitlement and paid sick days too.
 But, they usually get Agricultural Sick Pay (ASP) instead of SSP.

-TAKING SICK LEAVE: Most employers have set methods for staff to inform them when they are taking sick leave from work.
+TAKING SICK LEAVE: Most employers have set methods for staff taking sick leave from work.
 So what kind of proof of sickness does your employer need according to employment laws?

 WTR GUIDE: The Working Time Regulations govern the hours that most workers can work.
 Thus, in the United Kingdom they set out:

 WORKING HOURS: The Working Time Regulations determine the maximum weekly working time.
 They govern the patterns of work and holidays, as well as the daily and weekly rest periods.
 WTR also covers the health and working hours of night time workers.